AARP Hearing Center

 Policymakers should put in place other mechanisms to lower the overall cost of attendance and thereby decrease the need to take out increasing amounts of student loan debt.

-Robust oversight: Federal and state policymakers should provide oversight to determine whether higher education institutions are making investments that increase the educational opportunities for students rather than simply expanding amenities.
+Robust oversight: Federal and state policymakers should provide oversight to determine whether higher education institutions are making investments that increase educational opportunities for students rather than simply expanding amenities.
 States should license and oversee student loan servicers and student loan debt collectors operating in their states to protect borrowers from unfair, deceptive, or abusive practices.
 In particular, oversight is needed to ensure that servicers and debt collectors properly apply payments, correctly advise on repayment options, and accurately report to credit bureaus.

 Higher education institutions should provide information on how revenues are spent as well as key outcomes for students and graduates.
 This includes the percentage of students who graduate, employment rates, and salary data for program graduates.